OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:18

-Then Jonathan said to him, “Tomorrow is the New Moon, and you will be missed, because your seat will be empty.
+Then Jonathan said to him, “It is the New Moon tomorrow, and you will be missed, for your seat will be empty.

 ## 1 Samuel 20:19